OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-37.md

 The rings were positioned close to the rim to hold the poles for carrying the table.

 ## Exodus 37:15
-He made the poles of acacia wood and overlaid them with gold to carry the table.
+He crafted the poles from acacia wood, overlaying them with gold, for the purpose of carrying the table.

 ## Exodus 37:16
 He crafted from pure gold the utensils for the table—its plates, dishes, bowls, and pitchers for pouring out drink offerings.